rui314/mold/README.md

-Currently, mold is being developed with Linux/x86-64 as the primary target platform. mold can link many user-land programs including large ones such as web browsers for the environment.
+Currently, mold is being developed with Linux/x86-64 as the primary target platform. mold can link many user-land programs including large ones such as web browsers for that target.
 It also has preliminary Linux/i386 support.
 Supporting other OSes and ISAs are planned after Linux/x86-64 support is complete.

-Note: Even though mold can successfully link large programs such as Chrome, Firefox or LLVM, it is not tested well and not usable for production. mold is still just my pet project.
+Note: Even though mold can successfully link large programs such as Chrome, Firefox or LLVM, it is not tested well, and I don't think it is ready for production use. mold is still just my pet project.

 ## How to build